asundberg/NN_gooey/README.md

 We used mocha and chai to test our routes.

 ```
-Give an example
+npm run test
 ```

 ## Deployment

-We used heroku to deploy this app.
+We used Digital Ocean to deploy this app.

 ## Built With